mannkind/thenullpointer.net/content/homeautomation.md

 ---
+title: "Homelab"
-Description: "Details about my homelab and home automation setup"
+description: "Details about my homelab and home automation setup"
 date: "2019-01-01"
-title: "Homelab"
 ---

 This document is a work-in-progress; it will never be complete nor 100% accurate.